duyanxi/duyanxi.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>

-I am an undergraduate student majoring in Robot Engineering at the School of Automation, Southeast University.
+**Looking for collaborator interested in Embodied AI and 3DV🤗**

 I graduated from School of Automation, Southeast University（东南大学自动化学院）with a bachelor's degree, supervised by <a href='https://www.yangangwang.com'> Prof. Yangang Wang </a>.

 I was working as an exchange student at <a href='http://cvl.ist.osaka-u.ac.jp/en/'> Computer Vision Lab </a> at Osaka University under the supervision of Prof. Matsushita Yasuyuki and Prof. Fumio Okura during 2024.9 to 2025.2.

 Currently, my research interests are 3D Vision, Computer Graphics and Robot Learning.

-Looking for collaborator interested in Embodied AI and 3DV🤗

 # 🔥 News
-- *My graduate thesis was recognized as an excellent thsis by the School of Automation.*
+- *2025.06* : I graduate from Southeast University and my graduate thesis was recognized as an excellent thsis by the School of Automation.

 # 📝 Publications